scrapy/scrapy/docs/topics/architecture.rst

    :ref:`Spider Middleware <component-spider-middleware>` (output direction).

-8. The :ref:`Engine <component-engine>` sends processed items to :ref:`Item Pipelines <component-pipelines>` and processed Requests to the :ref:`Scheduler <component-scheduler>`.
+8. The :ref:`Engine <component-engine>` sends processed items to :ref:`Item Pipelines <component-pipelines>`, then sends processed Requests to the :ref:`Scheduler <component-scheduler>` and asks for the next Requests to crawl.

-9. The process repeats (from step 1) until there are no more requests from the :ref:`Scheduler <component-scheduler>`.
+9. The process repeats (from step 2) until there are no more requests from the :ref:`Scheduler <component-scheduler>`.

 Components